Thriving Communities: Building a Vibrant, Inclusive Vermont

 This campaign is a comprehensive and multi-organizational statewide effort to promote affordability and inclusiveness as a mainstay of flourishing communities across Vermont and beyond.
 Communities thrive financially and socially when they are welcoming and affordable to a wide variety of residents, people with assorted skills and backgrounds.
 A diverse range of residents helps drive local economies and enliven local business, arts and culture.
 Such communities build economic vitality and resilience and help fulfill the promise of equal housing opportunity for all.

-The “Thriving Communities” campaign will reach out to public officials, ordinary citizens, planners, developers, business owners, entrepreneurs and others.
-We aim to stimulate discussion of inclusive and affordable communities and their benefits to all Vermonters.
-We also hope to encourage appropriate changes that help fulfill many positive community development objectives.
+This “Thriving Communities” campaign reaches out to ordinary citizens, public officials, local and regional planners, housing developers, business owners, entrepreneurs and others.
+We aim to work with communities to stimulate development of inclusive and affordable communities.
+We also hope to stimulate and encourage appropriate changes that help fulfill many positive community development objectives.

 The Fair Housing Project of the Champlain Valley Office of Economic Opportunity serves as a central organizer of the campaign, which is funded in part by the U.S. Department of Housing and Urban Development.

-The Thriving Communities: Building a Vibrant Inclusive Vermont project was financed in large part by a grant from the U.S. Department of Housing and Urban Development (HUD) granted to the Fair Housing Project of CVOEO to promote Affirmatively Furthering Fair Housing public policies in Vermont.
+The project, Thriving Communities: Building a Vibrant Inclusive Vermont, was financed in large part by a grant from the U.S. Department of Housing and Urban Development (HUD) granted to the Fair Housing Project of CVOEO to promote Affirmatively Furthering Fair Housing public policies in Vermont.
 HUD is not responsible for the content of this web site.